-If you’ve had chickens long, you know that they are voracious eaters that will get into pretty much anything.
+If you’ve had chickens for a while, you know that they are voracious eaters that will get into pretty much anything.
 But just because they will pluck around at different food items doesn’t mean that they can eat everything.
-So, if you have some cluckers nipping around your garden, you might wonder can chickens eat tomatoes?
+So, if you have some cluckers nipping around your garden, you might wonder, can chickens eat tomatoes?

 Yes, chickens can safely eat ripe tomatoes.
-However, because they are a member of the nightshade family, the plants contain solanine, which can be toxic.
+However, keep them away from the tomato plant or the unripe fruit.
+Tomatoes are members of the nightshade family, and the plants contain solanine, which can be toxic.
 Let’s find out more.